 This training has been created to answer the demand on practical measures and ways of guiding and leading performance in the everyday work of employees – and how to intervene when someone is underachieving.
 Organizations usually have described their principles of leadership, but the guidelines on how to implement them in real life are often lacking.
 When this is the case, everyday leadership is not sufficiently supported.

-Some work functions and tasks have clear goals that can be measured, but still the team leader may not have good enough ways of following up on work success, nor the knowledge on how to follow up or provide feedback.
+Some work functions and tasks have clear goals that can be measured, but still the team leader may not have good enough ways of following up, nor the knowledge on how to follow up or provide feedback.
 There are also tasks that are measured in quality, and their results can be difficult to apply in providing feedback and guidance of performance.
 Leading performance is vital to enable employees to achieve their best results knowing exactly what is expected of them.

-Another important theme is that of underachieving.
-This is something most leaders consider very difficult to approach, and evade the issue until it has gone too far.
-In our training, you will learn practical ways of how to constructively intervene when an employee is underachieving.
+Another important theme of the training is that of underachieving.
+This is something most leaders consider difficult to approach, and often evade the issue until it has gone too far.
+In our performance management training, you will learn practical ways of how to constructively intervene when an employee is underachieving.
 You will gain the tools and means to bring the employee back to being efficient, motivated, and trusting of both the organization and you as a leader.